ABHIRAJ7575/weather-app/README.md

 # weather-app
-My First Project 😒
+My First Project 😒=
 ---

-Don't expect too much from this project as the readme file as the project is 🥱
+Don't expect too much from this project as the readme file, as the project is 🥱